Updated August 24, 2024

 Bank of America: Best National Bank

-If for some reason Wells Fargo isn't the right fit for you, but you still want to pursue a larger US bank, we recommend Bank of America.
-While it doesn't have quite as many branches in Florida, it still has an impressive number, with 492 branches open at time of writing.
+If for some reason Wells Fargo isn't the right fit for you, but you still want to pursue a larger US bank, we recommend Bank of America While it doesn't have quite as many branches in Florida, it still has an impressive number, with 492 branches.

 And with thousands of ATMs and financial centers across the country, you can pretty much guarantee that whether you're in your home state or traveling around the country, you'll have convenient, ready access to your finances.